≪ Go to our review of Climbing Packs

 Our Analysis and Hands-on Test Results

-Stock from the factory this bag weighs just over a pound, 17.6 ounces.
-This places it towards the top of climbing daypacks whose weights ranged from 12.0 to 20.3 oz.
-You can remove the foam back-panel and hip belt to subtract an additional 1.9 oz, making its lightest possible configuration at 15.7 oz, slightly heavier than the stock Patagonia Linked.
+Stock from the factory, this bag weighs just over a pound, at 18 ounces.
+The only heavier packs in the review have larger volume capacities.
+You can remove the foam back-panel and hip belt to subtract an additional 2 oz, making its lightest possible configuration a healthy oz, about as heavy as the stock Patagonia Linked or Trango Ration.

-This pack's compact construction and durability make it ideal for actual rock climbing.
-Its small capacity probably limits its use for most climbers to shorter objectives, completable within 8 hours or less.
+The Bullet's compact construction and durability make it ideal for actual rock climbing.
+Its small capacity probably limits its use for most climbers to shorter objectives, completed in 8 hours or less.
 We don't recommend it for carry-overs or marathon days.

 You Might Also Like